 I don’t know if it’s due to my Filipino descent or my obsession with Hemingway and his novels.
-Whatever the reason may be, I have had an affinity toward Spain for as long as I can remember.
+Whatever the reason may be, I have had an affinity towards Spain for as long as I can remember.
 In recent decades, Spain has continued to grow in popularity with travelers.
 Much of this growth can be attributed to its gastronomy.
 When the topic of best food or restaurants in the world is being spoken, Spain takes a good part of that breath.
 Though there are many wonderful cities in which to experience the culture and its cuisine, my favorites are still the big two, Madrid and Barcelona.

 Barcelona with locals

 My family and I are New Yorkers and consider ourselves Northeasterner.
 So, it was no surprise that we feel at home in Barcelona.
 Barcelona is the main attraction of the Northeast region of Spain, known as Catalonia.
 Akin to New York, Barcelona is extremely diverse and has plenty to offer to those who visit.
 For culture, there is no shortage of museums, the Picasso Museum being our favorite.
 The architecture is second to none, exemplified by Gaudi’s creations.
-There’s plenty of entertainment, most of it taking part on the famous La Rambla.
+There’s plenty of entertainment, most of it taking part in the famous Las Ramblas.
 Not to be forgotten is the fantastic beach scene, which is something even New York City does not have.
 And, of course, the unrivaled tapas (pintxos) eateries and the accompanying lively scene.

 La Boqueria in Barcelona